Can I Change Homeowners Insurance After Closing in Florida?

 Switching your insurance provider might come with fees.
 Here are some possible costs:

-- Administrative Costs: Some insurance companies may charge fees when you move your policy to a new provider.
+- Administrative Costs: Certain insurance providers may charge fees for moving your policy to a different provider.

 Comparing Costs of New vs. Old Policies